clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 4   Chr1  557463  664701  7.9826780 1.707709 1.4688195  0.00317093 -0.027442327 -0.003586276 -0.025939893
 ```

-So to get information for a window we can fo something like:
+So to get information for a window we can do something like:
 ```
 Nind<-240
 i=15 #for the 15th window